Multidimensional Budget-Feasible Mechanism Design: XOS Valuations

 Recall that no-overbidding imposes that for every player $i$, cost-function $c_i\in\C_i$, element $e\in\pset_i$, we have $c_i(e)\leq B$.
 Let $e^*=\argmax_{e\in\gset}v(e)$, and $\vemax$ denotes $v(e^*)$.
 Our mechanisms will exploit the fact that under no-overbidding, the mechanism that returns $e^*$ and pays $B$ to the player who owns $e^*$ is a budget-feasible mechanism.
 (As noted earlier, without no-overbidding, the adaptation where we return $\argmax_{e\in\gset}\,\{v(e): c(e)\leq B\}$ is not truthfully implementable.)

 Algorithm~\ref{xosalg-gencost} describes the underlying algorithm for general cost functions.
-It yields an $O(1)$-approximation with respect to a weaker benchmark (than $\optbench$), which we describe below.
+It yields an $O(1)$-approximation with respect to a weaker benchmark than $\optbench$, which we describe below.
+This serves chiefly as a warm-up for the more sophisticated constructions in Section~\ref{overbid}, where we drop the no-overbidding assumption by suitably mdifying portions of the algorithm (and obtain $O(1)$-approximation relative to $\optbench$).
 We then consider superadditive costs (Section~\ref{xos-supaddcost}), and show that with some minor changes, we can achieve a stronger guarantee, namely, $O(1)$-approximation with respect to $\optbench$, and we can do so in polytime given a constrained demand oracle.

 \begin{procedure}[ht!] {XOS-UniBF() \textnormal{\qquad // universally budget-feasible mechanism for general costs} } \KwIn{Budget-feasible MD instance $\bigl(v:2^\gset\mapsto\R_+,B,\{\pset_i,\C_i\sse\R_+^{2^{\pset_i}}\},\{c_i\in\C_i\}\bigr)$; parameters $\ld\in[0,0.5]$, $p\in[0,1]$} \KwOut{subset of $\gset$; \quad payments are VCG payments} \SetKwComment{simpc}{// }{} \SetCommentSty{textnormal} \DontPrintSemicolon